It is important to have the right base for a resin driveway.

 A concrete base, or binder course, can be used for a resin-bound system.
 However it is not permeable.
 It will need drainage and adequate fall for water to drain into the drainage.

-C25 smooth brushed concrete is recommended as the base for a concrete course.
+Concrete base courses should be built up with a C25 concrete smooth brushed concrete at a depth of 100mm.
 New concrete will require a primer.
 Concrete should also be fully cured before it is attached to a resin bound driveway.

 You need to make sure you do not place a new resin bound material on an existing binder or base course.
 These are: